kubeflow/website/README.md

 1. Fork the [kubeflow/website repo][kubeflow-website-repo] on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress.
-Alternatively, you can also `/hold` in a comment to mark the PR as not ready for merge. (**Don't** add the Hugo declarative "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
+Alternatively, you can also add `/hold` in a comment to mark the PR as not ready for merge. (**Don't** add the Hugo property "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
 See the [Prow guide](https://prow.k8s.io/command-help) for help with the commands that